 The token supply percentage is another perspective for asset allocation that can be useful for longer-term investments.
 See this short article for more explanations: Token Supply % for Portfolio Asset Allocation

-These 12 questions are some of the questions Unspent helps you answer about your portfolio and the crypto markets.
-From simple ones like your portfolio’s total value, to gradually more complex ones that involve market analysis, Unspent’s goal is to save you time and help you make the decisions that are right for you.
+These are some of the questions Unspent helps you answer about your portfolio, the crypto markets, and your open finance activity – all of it in the name of saving you time and helping you make the decisions that are right for you!

 If you own crypto and haven’t tried Unspent yet, there’s never been a better time! ✌ ️https://unspent.io